 (a) kneat.com, inc. has adopted IFRS 15 using the cumulative effect method.
 Under this method, the comparative information is not restated.
 See note 2 (c) for details.

 The accompanying notes are an integral part of these unaudited condensed interim consolidated financial statements.

-Unaudited Interim Consolidated Statements of Changes in Cash Flows
+Unaudited Interim Consolidated Statement of Cash Flows

 Expressed in Canadian dollars